jinghuazhao/INF/analysis-plan.md

 *	Use standard linear regression for assays with 80 % of samples above the lower detection limit.
 *	Dichotomize proteins with more than 20 % of samples below the lower detection limit and code values below the detection limit as 0 and those above as 1.
-*	Rank-based inverse normal transformation
+*	Rank-based inverse normal transformation, e.g., invnormal function from https://github.com/jinghuazhao/R/tree/master/gap

 ## List of proteins